eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 ### Attribute Assignment

-The Flexmi parser uses an implementation of the [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) to decide the best match of XML attribute names to EAttibute/(non-containment) EReference names.
+The Flexmi parser uses an implementation of the [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) to decide the best match of XML attribute names to EAttribute and non-containment EReference names.
+Containment EReference names are currently ignored during matching.

 ## Executable Attributes